 This sociolinguistic course expands understanding of the historical development of Spanish and awareness of the great sociocultural diversity within the Spanish-speaking world and its impact on the Spanish language.
 We emphasize the interrelationship between language and culture as well as ethno-historical transformations within the different regions of the Hispanic world.
 Special consideration is given to identifying lexical variations and regional expressions exemplifying diverse sociocultural aspects of the Spanish language, and to recognizing phonological differences between dialects.
 We also examine the impact of indigenous cultures on dialectical aspects.
 The course includes literary and nonliterary texts, audio-visual materials, and visits by native speakers of a variety of Spanish-speaking regions.

-Instructor(s): Staff Terms Offered: Spring Winter
+Instructor(s): Staff Terms Offered: Autumn Spring

 Prerequisite(s): SPAN 20300 or placement